TO ALL INTERESTED PERSONS AND PARTIES:

-Pursuant to the Official Code of Georgia Annotated, O.C.G.A. § 26-2-34, notice is hereby given that the Georgia Department of Agriculture will be accepting written comments regarding the adoption of an additional rule to Chapter 40-7-18 which will list the firm types covered by the Manufactured Food Establishment License.
-The Department will be accepting written comments from July 10, 2012, to close of business (4:30 p.m.
-EDT) on August 10, 2012.
+Pursuant to the Official Code of Georgia Annotated, O.C.G.A. §§ 2-7-204 and 50-13-4, notice is hereby given that the Georgia Department of Agriculture will be accepting written comments regarding the adoption of a new Chapter, 40-13-15, entitled “Transportation and Holding of Live Feral Hogs.”
+The Department will be accepting written comments from July 16, 2018, to the close of business (4:30 p.m.
+EST) on August 15, 2018.

 Georgia Department of Agriculture